Zennoon/alx-low_level_programming/0x00-hello_world/README.md

 3-name: The script uses the -o option with the gcc compiler to divert the executable output from the default a.out to a file called cisfun

+4-puts.c: The source code uses the puts function to print the specified string.
+It always returns a value of 0.
+It uses the betty style (indentation, brace position, usage of void, documentation and so on)